dkanada/jellyfin-plugin-intros/README.md

 This is a plugin built with DotNet that can download flashy intros from <a href="https://prerolls.video">prerolls.video</a> for your movies.
 </p>

+## Install Process

+1. Open the Admin Dashboard in Jellyfin, then under Advanced, select Plugins, and then open Repositories from the top bar.

+2. Click the '+' button, and add the Repository URL as 'https://dkanada.xyz/plugins/manifest.json', naming it whatever you like.
+Save.

+3. Select Catalog from the top bar, and at the very bottom of the list will be 'Intros'.
+Click and install the most recent version.

+4. Restart Jellyfin, and go back to the Plugins category / My Plugins from the top bar and select 'Intros' to configure.

 ## Build Process

 1. Clone or download this repository